teholm/amazon-guardduty-hands-on/docs/scenario1/index.md

 ### Browse to the GuardDuty console to investigate

 Although you can view the GuardDuty findings in the console, most customers aggregate all findings across their regions and accounts to a central security information and event management (SIEM) system for analysis and remediation.
-A common approach for aggregating these findings is to setup GuardDuty in a [Master/Member](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_accounts.html) structure and then use a workflow including CloudWatch Event Rules and Lambda Functions to push findings to your SIEM or a centralized logging framework.
+A common approach for aggregating these findings is to setup GuardDuty in a <a href="https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_accounts.html" target="_blank">Master/Member</a> structure and then use a workflow including CloudWatch Event Rules and Lambda Functions to push findings to your SIEM or a centralized logging framework.
 There are also partner solutions that publish Lambda Function Blueprints to make it easier to consolidate findings.

-1. Navigate to the [GuardDuty console](https://us-west-2.console.aws.amazon.com/guardduty/home?) (us-west-2).
+1. Navigate to the <a href="https://us-west-2.console.aws.amazon.com/guardduty/home?" target="_blank">GuardDuty Console</a> (us-west-2).
 > If there is nothing displayed click the refresh button.

 2. A finding should show up with the type **UnauthorizedAccess:EC2/MaliciousIPCaller.Custom**.